George Kolombatovich: Officiating career

 Along with his prolific coaching career, Kolombatovich was an avid referee.
-He refereed at three olympic games, and was on the FIE officiating board from 2000-2008 including a stint as president.
+He refereed at three olympic games, and was on the FIE officiating board from 2000 to 2008 including a stint as president.
 He revolutionized refereeing as he created a new grading system to judge referees, which is still used today.

 Death

-Kolombatovich died on September 19, 2018 in Sarasota, FL from Acute Respiratory Distress Syndrome.
+Kolombatovich died on September 19, 2018, in Sarasota, Florida, from acute respiratory distress syndrome.